How to join Talking FreELY's job loss and wellbeing session

-Mental health charity's free virtual event will help people struggling during lockdown
+Mental health social enterprise's free virtual event will help people struggling during lockdown

 - Credit: KING'S ELY

-Ely-based mental health charity Talking FreELY is holding a free virtual event with the aim of improving mental health and wellbeing during the Covid-19 pandemic.
+Ely-based mental health social enterprise Talking FreELY is holding a free virtual event with the aim of improving mental health and wellbeing during the Covid-19 pandemic.

 Taking place on Wednesday February 24 from 10am to 12pm, the virtual event will also focus on uncertainties around job loss and unemployment.